OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P5：Introduction to Numerical Computing with NumPy  SciPy 2017 Tutorial  Dillon Nied - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P5：Introduction to Numerical Computing with NumPy  SciPy 2017 Tutorial  Dillon Nied - 哒哒哒儿尔 - BV1Cs411A76Y
+# P5：Introduction to Numerical Computing with NumPy  SciPy 2017 Tutorial  Dillon Nied - 哒哒哒儿尔 - BV1Cs411A76Y

  So I'd like to take this moment to wish you all a very good morning。